Book of Kells - Thames and Hudson

 Kells Book is one of the greatest treasures of medieval Europe.

-It was created around 800 years ago and features a Gospel text decorated with ornamentation that is not only incredibly rich and colorful but also deeply mysterious in places.
-This new book will enrich those interested in manuscripts, design, Celtic art, religious imagery, and the world of Irish studies.
-It will be a revelation even for those already familiar with the Great Book of Kells.
-It guides us through full-page depictions of Christ, the Evangelists and their symbols, splendid openings to the Gospels, inventive lettering, and complex combinations of interlaced patterns, animals, and human figures.
+It was created around 800 years ago and features a text of the Gospels decorated with illumination that is not only incredibly rich and colorful but also deeply mysterious in places.
+This new book will enrich those interested in manuscripts, design, Celtic art, religious images, and the world of Irish studies.
+It will be a revelation even for those familiar with the Great Book of Kells.
+It guides us through full-page depictions of Christ, the Evangelists and their symbols, splendid openings to the Gospels, inventive lettering, and complex interlace patterns, animals, and human figures.

 The book explains the imagery, describing how animals, including lions, peacocks, and snakes, functioned symbolically, examines the relationship between text and decoration, scribes and artists, as well as technical aspects, including the production of the manuscript, which remains mysterious.
 Exceptional illustrations feature over eighty full-page reproductions in actual size and enlarged details, allowing the reader’s eye to focus on the intricacy of the decoration, which is barely visible in the manuscript itself.

 The Thames & Hudson brand was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scholarly research accessible to a broad audience.
-To reflect an international perspective, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.
+Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scholarly research accessible to the general public.
+To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

 History of Thames & Hudson